Changing Old Habits — Why It Feels Hard, and What Helps

 You’re allowed to:

-choose what feels kind for your nervous system today
+choose what feels kinder and more workable for your nervous system, too

-Here, we begin with what feels manageable for your body today —
+Here, we begin with what feels manageable today —

 without tipping into overwhelm or shutdown.

-And as that understanding settles in, trust strengthens.
+And as that understanding settles in, responding differently can start to feel a little more possible.

 🧭 That was Part 6 of the Foundations Series.